dportik/dadi_pipeline/README.md

 If you'd like to create a figure comparing the empirical SFS and model SFS for a demographic model (with residuals), please look in the [Plotting](https://github.com/dportik/dadi_pipeline/tree/master/Plotting) repository.

+**For information on how to cite dadi_pipeline, please see the Citation section at the bottom of this page.**

 ## Optimizations: